WEBSERV: A Full-Stack and RL-Ready Web Environment for Training Web Agents at Scale: Introduction

+We introduce \projectname, a full-stack and RL-ready web environment for scalable RL web-agent training and evaluation (Fig. \ref{fig:teaser}). \projectname addresses the above issues through coordinated improvements across the browser and server stack.
+On the browser side, it provides a compact, site-agnostic observation and action interface that is derived automatically from the web page.
+The interface preserves human-aligned interactivity cues so that agents can identify actionable elements. \projectname also provides a robust action execution backend that synchronizes state transitions using network-aware waiting.
+This design improves reliability for SPA interactions and reduces variability across repeated runs.
+On the web server side, \projectname uses Incus containers with block-level copy-on-write.
+This mechanism supports fast launching, and cloning any existing Docker-based web applications.
+This method makes it practical to run hundreds of isolated client–server rollouts on a single host.

-To measure the effectiveness of our context and action space design, we evaluate prompting-based agents on WebArena-Lite, where \projectname paired with Claude~4.5 achieves a \textbf{46.7\%} success rate on the Shopping task, \textbf{34.3\%} on the CMS task, and \textbf{40.0\%} on the Gitlab task, establishing a new state-of-the-art among single-prompt agents.
-Furthermore, to demonstrate scalability and resource efficiency, we show that \projectname reduces launch latency by \textbf{$\sim$5$\times$} and storage by \textbf{$\sim$240$\times$} while maintaining a comparable memory footprint, enabling \textbf{200+} concurrent containers on a single host.
+To measure the effectiveness of our browser I/O interface design, we evaluate prompting-based agents on WebArena-Lite, where \projectname paired with Claude~4.5 achieves a \textbf{40.0\%} success rate on the Shopping task, \textbf{62.9\%} on the CMS task, and \textbf{50.0\%} on the GitLab task, establishing a new state-of-the-art among single-prompt agents.
+Controlled comparisons confirm that the same models (GPT-4o, OpenAI-o3, Llama-3.1-8B) consistently improve when switching from vanilla WebArena to \projectname, isolating the gains to our environment design.
+On the server side, \projectname reduces launch latency by \textbf{$\sim$5$\times$} and persistent storage by \textbf{$\sim$240$\times$}, enabling \textbf{200+} concurrent containers on a single host.
+To validate that these efficiency gains translate into effective RL training, we train Qwen3-4B and Qwen3-30B-A3B with on-policy reinforcement learning entirely within \projectname.
+The RL-trained 4B model achieves 57.3\% mean accuracy, surpassing both Claude~4.5 Sonnet (50.0\%) and the RL-trained Llama-3.1-8B from WebAgent-R1 (51.8\%) -- demonstrating that a small open-source model trained with RL in our environment can outperform frontier proprietary models and existing RL-trained agents.
+The 30B model reaches 61.8\% mean accuracy.